 Let’s start out with a disclaimer: we do not consider ourselves experts on cryptocurrency (or blockchain technology).
 At the same time it is our responsibility as advisors to understand enough to identify potential pitfalls and/or opportunities, so we offer this opinion.
 Our primary goal in writing this short piece is to cut through the noise and provide some decision logic.
 We welcome any feedback, questions, or expertise you might offer this discussion.
-This paper written by Avrio's Chief Investment Strategist, East Bay Investment Services, focuses on bitcoin, presently the dominant and most widely discussed cryptocurrency, but our comments generally apply to all cryptocurrencies.
+This paper written by Avrio's Consultant, East Bay Investment Services, focuses on bitcoin, presently the dominant and most widely discussed cryptocurrency, but our comments generally apply to all cryptocurrencies.

 Why the increased interest in bitcoin?
 FOMO has reached increasingly high levels as it relates to bitcoin.
 In just the last few weeks, we have seen Tesla announce that it purchased $1.5B of bitcoin, and that it expects to soon accept bitcoin as a form of customer payment.
 BNY Mellon, a custodian like Schwab or Fidelity, will soon hold, transfer, and issue bitcoin for its asset management clients.
 In short, all of these announcements help increase the belief bitcoin is becoming more mainstream and accepted.

 Then there is the simple fact that the price of a bitcoin has increased at breakneck speed from year-end 2018 ($3,742) to year-end 2019 ($7,193) to year-end 2020 ($29,001), and as of February 18, 2021 is priced over $50,000) (source: Yahoo!
 Finance).